onlyafly/waltz/README.md

 # waltz

 Waltz is a ClojureScript library that helps manage state in client-side applications using non-deterministic finite state machines.

+(Note: I forked this from the original repo at https://github.com/ibdknox/waltz since it was no longer being updated.)

+## Installation

+Add the following dependency to your `project.clj` file:

+    [onlyafly/waltz "0.1.0-alpha2"]

 ## Usage